nixon-voxell/apu_final_year_project/design_impl.typ

 In summary, #velyst lets developers build interactive, vector-based interfaces using Typst, rendered with Vello and powered by Bevy.
 It supports hot-reloading, function macros, auto-layout, and GPU rendering.

-Velyst loads Typst files, compiles them into layouts, and turns them into Vello scenes.
+Velyst loads Typst files, compiles them into layouts, and turns them into #vello_scene.
 UI elements become Bevy entities, making interaction easy through ECS.
 Procedural macros help bind Rust code to Typst components.

-#lumina is a 2D PvP game where players collect "Lumina" to power a Tesseract.
+#lumina is a 2D PvP game where players collect Lumina to power a Tesseract.
 It features smooth online gameplay with custom physics and global illumination via Radiance Cascades.
 Players choose between two ships: the stealthy Assassin or the tanky Defender.
 The game includes four maps for different gameplay modes.